-This cake is moist, decadent, and one of the Loon’s all-time favorites.
+This cake is moist, decadent, and one of our all-time favorites.

 We love everything about this dessert.
-The dark coffee adds a depth of flavor to the cake that is just wonderful.
+The batter makes a moist, but not too dense cake.
+The two types of icing put it over the top.
 This goes right up there with our Red Velvet Cake, Classic Carrot Cake, and Pineapple Upside-Down Cake.
 This is the real deal, folks!
 And fun to prepare.

 You may be wondering why it’s called a ‘German’ chocolate cake?
 Actually, it has nothing to do with Deutschland!
 Read about the interesting origin here.